Irish Packing Recycling (IPR)

 Solid Recovered Fuel (SRF)

 As part of our recycling and recovery services, we engage in Solid Recovered Fuel (SRF) processing.
 SRF is a system for creating fuel by shredding and dehydrating solid waste.
-At Beauparc, we utilise our SRF system to create alternative fuel sources for cement kilns.
+It's a bespoke fuel used as a coal replacement as part of the cement efforts of the cement industry to reduce their carbon footrpint.
+We utilise our SRF system to create alternative fuel sources for cement kilns.
 Our Solid Fuel Recovery system produces enough fuel to eliminate the need for 100,000 tonnes of coal excavation every year.

 Refuse Derived Fuel (RDF)